 Jubii Europe will continue the liquidation process; however, a detailed time schedule for the completion of this process cannot be provided at present.
-This is mainly due to the proceedings against TeliaSonera.
-However, at this time a judgement in the first instance is expected in the first half of 2016.
+This is mainly due to the proceeding against Telia Company as the Court of Appeal has not yet disclosed a schedule.

-The Annual General Meeting of Shareholders will be held within six months after the end of the extended financial year 2014/2015.
+The Annual General Meeting of Shareholders will be held within six month after the end of the financial year 2015/2016

-Haarlem, the Netherlands December 3, 2015
+Haarlem, the Netherlands December 1, 2016